 Scoot in and I”ll tell you.

-It is said that every picture, (here…interior) tells a story; and these pictures hit me in the face with story; from the first image I pored over every detail and as I did so, I began constructing the character of the one abiding there, who, I concluded, exhibited all the qualities of the father I would’ve wanted, had I had a say in the matter.
+It is said that every picture tells a story; and these pictures knocked me over with story; seized at first glimpse, I pored over every detail of every image, constructing the character of the one abiding there, who, I concluded, exhibited all the qualities of the father I would’ve wanted, had I had a say in the matter.

 TAKE A WALK WITH ME